edisilaban/github-slideshow/_posts/0000-01-02-edisilaban.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 "I'll fight anybody.
-I'll fight everybody."
+I'll fight everybody"
 Use the left arrow to go back!